Penitente Exhibit

 Hermanos since the

 artifacts on display cannot tell the whole story.
-For a more accurate account of the
+For a more detailed account of the

 Land of the Penitentes Land of Tradition